Stephen-Allen/cytosm/README.md

 - Escape string literals in SQL output
 - Clean up and simplify the GTopInterface class
 - Keep track of the labels on relationship variables during SQL generation
+- Misc fixes and improvements

+## Dependency Updates
 - Update Java 8 to 17 (necessary for ANTLR 4.10+)
 - Refactor and remove unused/underused dependencies
 - Update JUnit 4 to 5
 - Update to the latest maven plugin and 3rd party library versions
-- Misc fixes and improvements

 ## Usage
 Include the following in your pom.xml: